lgatto/TeachingMaterial/pages/init.md

 ### A new repo from an existing project

-Say you've got an existing project on which you've not been using version control, and you want to start.
+Say you've got an existing project that you want to start tracking with git.

 - Go into the directory containing the project.
 - Type `git init`.